nabi1103/bsc-emo/README.md

 python finetune_mbert.py
 ```

 After the training has completed, the resulting model can be found in `outputs` under the same working directory.
-To ensure reproducibility, we provide our poetry fine-tuned model, which should be downloaded [here](https://drive.google.com/drive/folders/103HdxRb7LH-tHv27w4EpvlFvO6sxeIZd?usp=sharing) and extracted to the `outputs` folder.
+To ensure reproducibility, we provide our German fine-tuned model, which should be downloaded [here](https://drive.google.com/drive/folders/103HdxRb7LH-tHv27w4EpvlFvO6sxeIZd?usp=sharing) and extracted to the `outputs` folder.
 If done correctly, the folder structure should look like this

 ```
 bsc-emo/cross-lingual/finetune-mbert/outputs/